-Bladderwrack, Buckthorn, Chaparral, Coltsfoot (Farfarae folium), Dong Quai (Angelica Root), Elecampane, Ephedra / Ephedra sinica / Ma Huang, Ginseng (Panax ginseng), Evodia, Black Cohosh, Valerian, Indian Snakeroot, Kava-kava (piper methysticum), Petasites root, Phen-fen, Rhubarb root, Star anise, Tiratricol (TRIAC), Uva Ursi, Wormwood, Sophora root, Ginkgo, Coptis, Aloe, Senna, Borrage, Licorice, Basil, Rue
+Bladderwrack, Buckthorn, Chaparral, Coltsfoot (Farfarae folium), Dong Quai (Angelica Root), Elecampane, Ephedra / Ephedra sinica / Ma Huang, Ginseng (Panax ginseng), Evodia, Black Cohosh, Valerian, Indian Snakeroot, Kava-kava (piper methysticum), Petasites root, Phen-fen, Rhubarb root, Star anise, Tiratricol (TRIAC), Uva Ursi, Wormwood, Sophora root, Ginkgo, Coptis, Aloe, Senna, Borrage, Licorice, Basil and Rue.

-- Ginger tea, Linden flower tea, Orange peel & Citrus peel teas, Rose hip tea(contains extra vitamin C), Orange cinnamon tea, Lemon tea, Raspberry teas
+- Ginger tea, Linden flower tea, Orange peel & Citrus peel teas, Rose hip tea(contains extra vitamin C), Orange cinnamon tea, Lemon tea and Raspberry teas.

 - Blessed thistle tea can be taken in small amounts.

 - Green tea and breastfeeding ~ Can you drink green tea while breastfeeding?
-Most green teas do contain caffeine, but you can find green tea without caffeine.
+Most green teas do contain caffeine, but you can find green tea that is made without caffeine.
 High amounts of green tea are not recommended for breastfeeding women.
 This herb has not been tested for safety while nursing.

 - Fennel tea while breastfeeding ~ Small amounts are safe.
 If you are taking the fennel tea to help a gassy baby you can read more on baby gas pain relief.

 - Feverfew and breastfeeding ~ Not enough info is available on this herb and it should be avoided while breastfeeding.
-Sometimes moms might want to use this herb to relieve headaches…read more on headaches while breastfeeding.
+Sometimes Moms might want to use this herb to relieve headaches…

 - Red raspberry leaf tea breastfeeding ~ This is a great tea for lactation ( increasing milk supply ) and contains loads of minerals.

-- Milk thistle breastfeeding tea ~ Used as a galactogogue to increase milk supply.
+breastfeeding tea ~ Used as a galactagogue to increase milk supply.

-- Echinacea breastfeeding immune support tea ~ Is safe if drank in small amount (1 cup per day) No bad side effects have been reported.
+- Echinacea breastfeeding immune support tea ~ Is safe if taken in small amounts (1 cup per day) No bad side effects have been reported.